The Major Arcana

 1 The Magician

-The second card representing creation and manifestation.
+The second card represents creation and manifestation.

 2 The High Priestess